ericluo04/Bots-Project/README.md

 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\2.
 HK Training\training"
 python train.py
 ```
+3. Extract user polarities.
+Move your dictionaries from training>Dictionary to polarities>Dictionary.
+Replace the new weights in polarities>Final_weights and rename them to *final_weights.hdf5*.
 ## Bots (Folder 3)
 1. Build the friends graph.
 The code for this is in *Scraping_Hacks*.
 First, create a .csv file with user information from your database: user_id, screen_name, friends_count, and followers_count.
 Next, build the graph.
 The first number represents the batch number (starting at 1); the second number, the batch size; and the third number, the maximum number of friends before requesting the API.
 ```